 The Problem: The Cable Survives, the Bracket Doesn't

 Fire-resistant cable is tested to maintain circuit integrity for a defined period — 30, 60 or 120 minutes.
 The support system has to match or beat that period.
-Ordinary steel loses strength rapidly as it heats: by the time a fire reaches a few hundred degrees, a rod or channel that was comfortably rated at ambient can be carrying far more than it can now hold.
+Ordinary steel loses strength rapidly as it heats: at a few hundred degrees a rod or channel that was comfortably rated at ambient can be carrying far more than it can now hold.
 If the support sags or drops, the cable comes down and the circuit is lost — precisely when it's needed most.

 What BS 8519 Requires